awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticache-replicationgroup.md

 The `AWS::ElastiCache::ReplicationGroup` resource creates an Amazon ElastiCache Redis replication group\.
 A replication group is a collection of cache clusters, where one of the clusters is a primary read\-write cluster and the others are read\-only replicas\.

+A Redis cluster\-mode enabled cluster is comprised of from 1 to 90 shards \(API/CLI: node groups\)\.
+Each shard has a primary node and up to 5 read\-only replica nodes\.
+The configuration can range from 90 shards and 0 replicas to 15 shards and 5 replicas, which is the maximum number or replicas allowed\.

+The node or shard limit can be increased to a maximum of 500 per cluster if the Redis engine version is 5\.0\.6 or higher\.
+For example, you can choose to configure a 500 node cluster that ranges between 83 shards \(one primary and 5 replicas per shard\) and 500 shards \(single primary and no replicas\)\.
+Make sure there are enough available IP addresses to accommodate the increase\.
+Common pitfalls include the subnets in the subnet group have too small a CIDR range or the subnets are shared and heavily used by other clusters\.
+For more information, see [Creating a Subnet Group](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/SubnetGroups.Creating.html)\.
+For versions below 5\.0\.6, the limit is 250 per cluster\.

+To request a limit increase, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) and choose the limit type **Nodes per cluster per instance type**\.

 ## Syntax<a name="aws-resource-elasticache-replicationgroup-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: